bakhe8/BetoFactory/docs/SMART-INPUT-QUICKSTART.md

 ﻿# Smart Input — Fast Mode Quickstart

-This guide walks you through the minimal, working Smart Input flow to turn a plain HTML folder into a generated Salla theme ZIP.
+This guide walks you through the minimal Smart Input flow to turn a plain HTML folder into canonical JSON and a generated theme ZIP (multi‑platform).

 ## Prerequisites
 - Node.js 18+ (22.x tested)